 Mr. Briers also has considerable experience representing corporate defendants in technology-related disputes, including consumer class actions, in both state and federal court.
 He has taken and defended dozens of depositions, argued dispositive motions, opposed motions for class certification, prepared expert witnesses and cross-examined opposing witnesses at trial.

 In addition, Mr. Briers advises technology clients on a variety of transactional and compliance issues.
-He has particular experience negotiating intellectual property licensing agreements, advising on mergers and acquisitions that involve intellectual property assets, and counseling clients regarding strategies to avoid allegations of intellectual property infringement.
+He has particular experience negotiating intellectual property licensing agreements, advising on mergers and acquisitions that involve intellectual property assets and counseling clients regarding strategies to avoid allegations of intellectual property infringement.
 Mr. Briers also advises clients on compliance with Internet-based regulations, such as the Digital Millennium Copyright Act, the Communications Decency Act, the Electronic Communications Privacy Act, and the Computer Fraud and Abuse Act.

 Outside the firm, Mr. Briers is an adjunct professor at Pepperdine University School of Law, where he teaches Internet Law.
-He is a member of the California Bar Association and the intellectual property section of the American Bar Association.

 - Ericsson as patentee in an infringement case in the Northern District of California involving numerous patents declared essential to the LTE cellular communications standard.

 - Takeda Pharmaceuticals as patentee in ANDA litigation in the Northern District of California involving patents relating to a proton pump inhibitor.

 - Tessera Technologies as patentee in numerous infringement cases in the Northern District of California involving patents relating to semiconductor packaging technology.